skycoin/hardware-wallet-go/CLI.md

 ### Backup device

-Ask the emulator to perform the seed backup procedure.
+Ask the device to perform the seed backup procedure.

 ```bash
 $skycoin-cli deviceBackup